-Browse the selections on Amazon, and you’re likely to see something more than massive corporations making a fortune in ecommerce.
+Browse the selections on Amazon, and you’re likely to see something more than massive corporations making a fortune in e-commerce.
 Sure, Amazon sells a lot of its products directly (hundreds of millions of products, actually), but Amazon is also a marketplace platform that welcomes small businesses selling wares of their own.
-It’s not just Amazon either: These sorts of businesses are also present and thriving on Ebay and other marketplace platforms.
+It’s not just Amazon either: These sorts of businesses are also present and thriving on eBay and other marketplace platforms.

 Selling just high enough

-Those are the items that the business owner will post on marketplaces like Ebay and, yes, Amazon itself.
+Those are the items that the business owner will post on marketplaces like eBay and, yes, Amazon itself.
 As the business owner gets more and more familiar with the marketplace and the products, he or she will become better and better at pricing things to maximize profit while ensuring quick and easy sales.

 Liquidations businesses are not foolproof, of course, but they can be very successful.
 Perhaps yours will take off with the right partners and a good business plan.